 Figure 3.
 Seven key moments that matter most in sales

 Moment 1: Focus on business results, not fit.
 Before talking to a single customer, sending an email, or showing any advertising, the sales leader, team, and each individual salesperson must develop a true understanding of the customer’s pain and how the company’s product can deliver real business results against that pain.
 In the SaaS Sales Method, the concept of “fit” is reframed by “impact.”
 As an example, a car salesman needs to understand that he is not selling a car, but rather the ability for his customer to get to work and provide for his family.
 In fact, in this very situation, Uber realized that this impact could be unbundled from the car itself.
-Uber now sells pure impact to its customers.
+In a perfect example of the modern sales approach, Uber now sells pure impact to its customers.

 Moment 2: Conversation, not qualification.
 Depending on your team size and structure, you may have SDRs working to determine whether a given prospect is “qualified” for your product.
-Instead of qualification, focus on developing the fundamental skill of conversation.
-Having a conversation is more natural than qualifying, and it connects with the prospect on an emotional level as you uncover their real, pressing problems.
+Instead of qualification, a SaaS model focuses on developing the fundamental skill of conversation.
+Having a conversation is more natural than qualifying, and it connects with the prospect on an emotional level as you uncover their real, pressing problems — a key SaaS selling technique.
 At the end of Moment 2, your SDR should have a very clear idea of whether, when, and how your product can have an impact on the customer’s business.
 More importantly, the SDR should manage the conversation in a way that the customer himself has verbalized the problem and envisioned a potential solution for himself.

 Moment 3: Diagnosing, not pitching.
 Consider the saying, “Prescription without diagnosis is malpractice.”
 At this particular moment, the customer already realizes they have a problem, and the conversation they had with your SDR helped crystallize that fact.
-This is not the time for a hard sell – nor is it ever.
-The more a salesperson can do to understand the customer’s pain and its potential business impacts, the better he or she will be able to recommend a solution within the company’s range of products that has a major impact on the customer.
+The traditional sales process views this as the right time to make a clear sales pitch.
+However, the SaaS sales process recognizes this is not the time for a hard sell – nor is it ever.
+The more a salesperson can do to understand the customer’s pain and its potential business impacts, the better he or she will be able to recommend a solution within the company’s range of products that has a major impact on the customer — and the more likely they’ll stick around.

 Moment 4: Trading, not negotiating.
 This single change in emphasis and wording has one of the greatest effects on cumulative sales [Ref.
 1].
 When salespeople begin to negotiate with a customer, they tend to think in terms of increasing and decreasing numbers and percentages.
-They give away discounts more often than they should, often receiving little in return.
+In the traditional sales cycle, salespeople give away discounts at this point, and they end up doing this more often than they should, often receiving little in return.
 Research shows that most deals that reach the negotiation stage seldom turn on price [Ref.
 2].
+Part of the SaaS sales methodology hinges on reframing this stage.
 At this moment, salespeople should think of negotiation as “trading,” a process in which both parties give up something of value in order to better themselves.
 There are any number of things a customer can trade for, like saying or doing something that will significantly help the salesperson’s business.
 For example, references, case studies, social media mentions, PR quotes, and other items can form a menu of trading options available at different discount levels.
 This puts a price on discounts, and when people pay attention to the price of something, a market is created and its value becomes clear.
 For instance, when a customer is not willing to do a PR mention and turns down the discount, the average discount rate for the team goes down.
 This single change causes the average discount to drop from 20% to 10%.

 Moment 5: Orchestrating, not onboarding.
-The term “onboarding” has lost much of its meaning due to overuse.
-Following a sale, the immediate concern of both the seller and the buyer might be the technical setup of the product, however, this does not take advantage of the larger opportunity available at this moment.
+The term “onboarding” has lost much of its meaning due to overuse as part of the traditional sales cycle.
+Following a sale, the immediate concern of both the seller and the buyer might be the technical setup of the product.
+However, this does not take advantage of the larger opportunity available at this moment.
+If it hasn’t been made clear by now, the sales methodology for SaaS views the customer relationship in longer terms.
 Instead of simply onboarding the customer into the product or service, this engagement is an opportunity to orchestrate the entire business relationship going forward.
-During onboarding, while the customer is still sold on the product, you can guide how the relationship will develop, set the milestones upon which the customer will judge success, and ultimately, solidify the relationship so that it has a real impact on the customer’s business.
+During onboarding, while the customer is still sold on the product, you can guide how the relationship will develop, set the milestones upon which the customer will judge success, and, ultimately, solidify the relationship so that it has a real impact on the customer’s business.

 Moment 6: Results, not usage.
 Many customer success software platforms track product use.
 They may measure it in terms of percentage of seats used, number of logins per time, or number of features used.
-Typically, product usage is the proxy for success, however, these metrics actually measure the product’s success rather than the customer’s success.
-A more impact-focused approach would be to explore whether the customer is getting the results they need and want from the product.
-From a customer’s viewpoint, they would ideally want to solve their pain with the minimum amount of effort and exertion possible.
+Typically, product usage is the proxy for success.
+However, these metrics actually measure the product’s success rather than the customer’s success.
+A more impact-focused approach — and thus an approach more in line with an SaaS model — would be to explore whether the customer is getting the results they need and want from the product.
+The right sales methodology recognizes that, from a customer’s viewpoint, they ideally want to solve their pain with the minimum amount of effort and exertion possible.
 Customer Service Managers (CSMs) and Account Managers (AMs) should focus on the fact that the customer is buying impact, not usage.

-While it is difficult to comprehend the compound impact that would result from each department in your organization making a small improvement, every executive team should perform this exercise.
-It often gets everyone on the same page so that you can then come up with a plan to improve each of your conversion rates using basic actions.
+While it is difficult to comprehend the compound impact that would result from each department in your organization adopting an SaaS methodology and making a small improvement, every executive team should perform this exercise.
+It often gets everyone on the same page so that you can then come up with a plan to improve each of your conversion rates using basic actions, a key tenet of the sales methodology for SaaS.

 See the exercise below for an example of how to accomplish these incremental and cumulative improvements.